bogdanlungu/es6features/README.md

 ### Let + Const
 Block-scoped binding constructs.  `let` is the new `var`.  `const` is single-assignment.
 Static restrictions prevent use before assignment.
+In the previous ES versions variables were not block scoped but function scoped.
+Block scoped variables when are declared outside a block they will behave in the same way like a function scoped variable which is declared in the global scope.
+In case of declaring variables with the 'var' keyword and then they are declared again in the same scope they will be overwritten.
+In case we declare a variable with 'let' and then we will re-declare it again in the same scope it will throw a TypeError.

 ```JavaScript
 function f() {